microdotblog/help.micro.blog/_posts/2015-08-20-cross-posting-ifttt.md

 ---
 Now that you have a blog that contains all your microblog posts, you can wire it up to Twitter to automatically cross-post them as tweets.
 You're _writing on your own site first_, but the posts still go out to your Twitter followers.

-Micro.blog comes with built-in cross-posting to Twitter.
+Micro.blog comes with built-in cross-posting to Twitter, Tumblr, Mastodon, Medium, and LinkedIn.
 You can access it under the "Edit Feeds & Cross-posting" button on your account.
 [Learn more here][1].

 Another option for cross-posting is a service like IFTTT.
-This is a good choice if you need to post to Facebook and other services besides just Twitter.
+This is a good choice if you need to post to other services that Micro.blog doesn't support.

 [IFTTT][2] — short for "if this, then that" — is a great solution for connecting different web services together.
 With just a few clicks, you can configure IFTTT to take the microblog posts in your RSS feed and automatically send the post content to Twitter.